-It hasn’t been long since bitcoin broke the ground in 2009, turning the monetary landscape upside down.
+It hasn’t been long since Bitcoin broke the ground in 2009, turning the monetary landscape upside down.
 With its decentralized nature and exceptional privacy, cryptocurrency quickly became popular among young people trying to make quick money.
+But others, like Karin’s Kloosterman’s startup Flux, were creating a nature monitoring system, decentralized, using blockchain technology.
+There are ways that blockchain can also help the planet.

 As interesting as it is for tech and financial experts alike, there’s no way around the harsh truth that’s often swiped under the rug while discussing crypto: it damages the environment and the communities where it’s mined.